Code-Institute-Submissions/shashin/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
--   The website was viewed on a variety of devices such as different desktops and a varation of smartphones.
+-   The website was viewed on a variety of devices;
+    *
 -   A large amount of testing was done on responsiveness and functionality.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.